BASES - Baseball And Softball Essential Skills TRAINING FACILITY

 Carey Jacobson - Softball / Pitching Instructor

-Former Old Mill High School assistant varsity softball coach, carey Jacobson has played men's fastpitch or coached girls 12 and under up to women's unlimited teams for 46 years.
+Former Old Mill High School assistant varsity softball coach, Carey has played men's fastpitch or coached girls 12 and under up to women's unlimited teams for nearly 50 years.
 His teams have won several A.S.A. state and regional championships, and have qualified for and participated in 14 and under A.S.A. national (1989) and women's unlimited A.S.A. nationals.

 Coach jacobson is retired from Northrup Grumman.
 He has lived in Glen Burnie with his wife for 45 years.
 He has two daughters, 3 granddaughters (all play softball) and one grandson.